Maki Zen'in: Critical response

 There was also commentary about Maki's role in Jujutsu Kaisen 0.
 According to Real, Maki is fundamental in starting Yuta's recovery from his trauma due to how she encourages him to earn the freedom he wants Mary Sue agreed with a similar praised for developing alongside Yuta; Real Sound particularly praised the bond the Jujutsu sorcerers have in general; in one volume, it is shown Maki trains Yuta and befriends in the process, which gives further depth to the main manga.
 Anime UK News felt that Maki's role in Jujutsu Kaisen 0 was better executed than in the main series based on her explored background.
 Digital Trends also felt that Maki's characterization was outstanding as she does not feel repetitive when dealing with Yuta as she feels different from the television series.
 Her action scenes were also noted be well executed by Hitc while calling her and the other students as comic relief in contrast to the more serious take on Yuta.
 The Mary Sue enjoyed Maki, calling her "an absolute QUEEN" and felt her backstory also standing out despite being similar to the main series.
 On the other hand, Otaquest lamented the demoted roles of the supporting characters in the finale when they are defeated by Geto.
 Similarly, Siliconera lamented that Maki's screentime in the film was limited as he liked the character and wished the franchise focused more on her.
-With the epilogue's release in the final volume, GameRant noted fans were satisfied as it appeared that Yuta ended forming a family Maki, something people were looking forward for a long time.

 Mikako Komatsu's performance as Maki was also praised by One Sports, considering her one of the best in the cast.
 Den of Geek regarded Maki as one of the best used female characters in shonen manga due to how she is portrayed as a skilled warrior rather than previous series where the female cast was used for a supportive role.
 The handling of her fights was also noted as she comes across as equally powerful as the protagonist Yuji Itadori despite having poor energy in comparison which heavily connects to her backstory which she takes seriously.
 Polygon agreed claiming that while there are series like Bleach, Soul Eater, Hunter x Hunter among feature similar female characters, their roles are limited or have unnispired powered when compared with the ones of the male characters.
 Comic Book Resources noted that Maki took a somber personality following the Shibuya arc while her body was so damaged in the process that it would surprise anime-only viewers.
+Anime News Network praised her fight against the entire Zen'in clan shown in the Culling Games, comparing it to the Kill Bill films as well Mappa's animation.
+With the epilogue's release in the final volume, while no textual confirmation was given in the epilogue itself, GameRant noted fans were satisfied as it looked likely that Yuta ended forming a family Maki, assumed by the outward appearances of Yuta's grandchildren.
+This was an outcome some were looking forward to for a long time.